s-AVE/MySQL-Assignment/README.md

 The structure and flow of the SQL problems follow the curriculum designed by the [Maven Analytics team](https://www.udemy.com/user/maven-analytics), emphasizing practical, real-world applications of advanced SQL skills — including joins, subqueries, window functions, common table expressions (CTEs), recrusive CTE, conditional aggregation, function by data type, and implementation for data analytic.
 This repository serves both as a personal learning milestone and a reference point for others exploring advanced SQL practices using MySQL.

-We’ll start by reviewing the basics and conducting multi-table analyses, including basic joins, self-joins, cross-joins, and unions.
+I started by reviewing the basics and conducting multi-table analyses, including basic joins, self-joins, cross-joins, and unions.

-Next, we’ll cover different ways of working with nested queries by writing subqueries and common table expressions, or CTEs.
-We’ll walk through examples of subqueries within the various clauses, rewrite subqueries as CTEs, introduce recursive CTEs, and compare these techniques to other options like temporary tables and views.
+Next, I covered different ways of working with nested queries by writing subqueries and common table expressions (CTEs).
+I walked through examples of subqueries within the various clauses, rewrote subqueries as CTEs, introduced recursive CTEs, and compared these techniques to other options such as temporary tables and views.

-From there, we’ll break down each component of a window function and review common window functions like ROW_NUMBER, RANK, FIRST_VALUE, LEAD, and LAG.
-We’ll also cover general functions for working with different data types in SQL, including numeric, datetime, string, and NULL functions.
+From there, I broke down each component of a window function and reviewed common window functions like ROW_NUMBER, RANK, FIRST_VALUE, LEAD, and LAG.
+I also covered general functions for working with different data types in SQL, including numeric, datetime, string, and NULL functions.

-Last but not least, we’ll take the concepts we’ve learned and use them across a series of common data analysis applications.
-We’ll deal with duplicate values, apply special value filters, perform rolling calculations, and more.
+Last but not least, I took the concepts we had learned and applied them across a series of common data analysis applications.
+I dealt with duplicate values, applied special value filters, performed rolling calculations, and more.

 ## Table of Content
 📁 1.
 [Multi-table Analysis](#1-multi-table-analysis)